DariaPantiushina/SplitPay_Promo_Performance_Drop/README.md

 📌 Discount is not displayed correctly - users see full price and abandon payment;

-📌 The checkout session is lost when switching between SplitPay and the ride app.
+📌 The checkout session is lost when switching between SplitPay and the ride app;

 **2. Technical / Integration**